 If price is your main concern then it’s important to consider all the costs associated with the each fuel type over the life of the car as opposed to just the current price at the pumps.

 So which is the best?

 When comparing diesel and petrol prices, it is important to remember one thing.
 One of the key attractions of a diesel powered vehicle is that its engine is generally much more efficient than a petrol run equivalent.
 This is why diesel cars are usually slightly more expensive.
-A good diesel engine can get as much as 50mpg compared to the average 30mpg of a normal engine.

-Clearly, diesel is more economical in the long run even though it is more expensive per litre.
+Clearly, diesel is more economical in the long run even if it is more expensive per litre.
 This is slowly changing though.
 The newest ULP engines are squeezing out more mpg for the same amount of petrol.
 If petrol cars continue to improve and match the efficiency of their diesel counterparts, then car companies could well find themselves having to think of new reasons why people need to buy diesel.